gandhirahul/Task-management/README.md

 # Task-management
-A task management application build with react A task management application build with rea
+A task management application build with react

 To watch a live version : https://fierce-lake-33874.herokuapp.com/